baskvava/react-epic/README.md

 # React Epic ![PRs Welcome](https://img.shields.io/badge/PRs-welcome-green.svg)

-> This is a project to demo how to create common react components from scratch.
+> Demos how to create common react components from scratch.
 Built by `Next.js` and `Tailwind css`

 Try as much as possible without using library from outside.
 This is a nice way to practice and deeply understand how it works